 Accuplacer assessments provide students and their advisors with useful information about the student's academic skills in mathematics, English and reading.
 The results of the assessment, in conjunction with a student's academic background, goals and interests, are used by advisors to determine a student's initial course selection in the first semester of study.
 It is important that students do their best on these tests so the University has an accurate measure of a student's academic skills.

 Students who score below 80 on the English placement test or below 34 on the mathematics placement test are advised to take transitional coursework to increase their readiness for university-level courses.
-Students who choose to take transitional studies courses take ENGL 009 Transitional English and/or MATH 009 Transitional Mathematics during their first semester at University of the
+Students who choose to take transitional studies.